vn971/fast_json_encode/README.md

 * It does not distinguish "arrays" and "tables", because making such distinction would be too expensive in Lua.
 On the upside, all tables are handled uniformly.

 Implementations:
+* "simple" -- minimum LoC.
+No string escaping.
 * "correct" -- as fast as I could write it while being correct.
-* "incorrect fast" -- three times faster, but doesn't have string escaping.
-* "incorrect simple" -- minimum LoC.
-No string escaping.

 Examples: